assembl/assembl/doc/INSTALL.rst

 Setting up a production dedicated instance
 ------------------------------------------

-Start as a user with sudo access
+Start as a user with sudo access (NOT as root!)

 .. code:: sh